Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 To go beyond such generalities, and in particular to estimate the crossover mass between stochastic and Type~I migration, we need to specify the source of turbulence in the protoplanetary disk.
-MHD disk turbulence driven by the magnetorotational instability \cite{balbus98} provides a well-understood source of outward angular momentum transport in sufficiently well-ionized disks, and has been used as a model system for studying stochastic migration by several authors \cite{nelson04,nelson05,laughlin04,yang09}.
+MHD disk turbulence driven by the magnetorotational instability has been used as a model system for studying stochastic migration by several authors \cite{nelson04,nelson05,laughlin04,yang09}.
 Density fluctuations in MHD disk turbulence have a typical coherence time of approximately half an orbital period, and as a consequence are able to exchange angular momentum with an embedded planet across a range of disk radii (not only at narrow resonances).
 The study by \citet{nelson04} was based on both global ideal MHD disk simulations, with an aspect ratio of $h/r = 0.07$, and local shearing box calculations.
-The global runs realized an effective Shakura-Sunyaev $\alpha = 7 \times 10^{-3}$, which if replicated in a real disk would be consistent with observational measures of T~Tauri disk evolution \cite{hartmann98}.
 For all masses considered in the range $3 \ M_\oplus \le M_p \le 30 \ M_\oplus$, the {\em instantaneous} torque on the planet from the MHD turbulent disk exhibited large fluctuations in both magnitude and sign.
 Averaging over $\approx 20$ orbital periods, the mean torque showed signs of converging to the Type~I rate, although the rate of convergence was slow, especially for the lowest mass planets in the global runs.
-These properties are generally in accord with other studies of the variability of MHD disk turbulence \cite{hawley01,winters03}.
 Very roughly, the \citet{nelson04} simulations suggest that up to $M_p \sim 10 \ M_\oplus$ the random walk component dominates steady Type~I drift over time scales that substantially exceed the orbital period.